crate/crate-docs/style/rst.rst

    This rules out symbols that do not create the impression of a standard underline.
 Additionally, underlines should sit somewhere between `the median and the cap hight`_.
-Symbols that sit on the baseline leave an undesirable amount of vertical space between the underline and the heading text
+Symbols that sit on the baseline leave an undesirable amount of vertical space between the underline and the heading text.

 4. The visual prominence (defined here as the combination of `point size`_ and `type color`_) of the underline should decrease with heading depth (e.g.,